houtan-ghaffari/bird-frontends/README.md

 Audio frontends that use waveforms might significantly increase computation time and latency.
 Therefore, a marginal improvement compared to using the (mel-)spectrogram should be necessary for the task to be considered a proper trade-off.
 Regardless, adapting the time-frequency representation to the dataset's characteristics and using physically informed filters are intriguing ideas for the discussed reasons in the paper.
 The topic deserves further research to build efficient learnable frontends for bioacoustics and identify the circumstances where they are appropriate.

 ## Dataset
-Run the `xc_download.py` to download the bird recordings from [Xeno-Canto](https://xeno-canto.org/).
-It puts the files in a directory called `xc_recordings` inside the project directory, so check if you have enough space (~34 GiB).
-If you relocated the `xc_recordings`, open the `cli.py` and change the default value of the `--data-dir` argument to the absolute path where your `xc_recordings` folder is.
+Download the bird recordings (~34 GiB) from [Xeno-Canto](https://xeno-canto.org/) using the **xc.csv** metadata.
+Put the files in a directory called `xc_recordings` inside the project repository.
+If you relocated the `xc_recordings` or renamed it to something less informative, open the `cli.py` and change the default value of the `--data-dir` argument to the absolute path of your recordings folder.
 For example, `/username/home/datasets/xc_recordings`.
+Xeno-Canto allows to download by code for reasonable usage.
+However, as far as I understood, they don't appreciate it to spread such codes.
+Therefore, please search online for ways to download from Xeno-Canto or contact them for advice.

 Download the [ESC-50](https://github.com/karolpiczak/ESC-50) dataset for the environmental noise recordings.
 Either put the `ESC-50-master` inside the project directory or open the `cli.py` and change the default value of the `--noise-dir` argument to the absolute path where your unzipped `ESC-50-master` is located.
 For example, `/username/home/datasets/ESC-50-master`.